steven-tomlinson/steventomlinson.dev/blog/_posts/2025-12-28-architectural-approach.md

 Naturally, I asked ChatGPT about this.

-One suggestion was to wrie an essay on my "Architectural Philosophy".
-Apparently, it would help establsih authority or something.
+One suggestion was to write an essay on my "Architectural Philosophy".
+Apparently, it would help establish authority or something.
 Let's just say, I'm skeptical.

-Instead, I decided to use the ChatGPT Atlas browser, sign-in to my repo and let it write a review of my architectural approach based on what it knwos about me and the code in my repo.
+Instead, I decided to use the ChatGPT Atlas browser, sign-in to my repositories and let it write a review of my architectural approach based on what it knwos about me and the code in my repo.

-Here is the prompr I used.
+Here is the prompt I used.

 'Instead of me espousing my philosophy, I want you to write a guest post as an evaluation of my architectural approach.'